| |

 (Tib. "thögal") is practiced.
 Every possible event of which one is

-conscious is treated as a display from the base, as an expression of
+conscious of is treated as a display from the base, as an expression

-energy, irrespective whether is it "samsaric" or "nirvanic", impure or
+of energy, irrespective whether is it "samsaric" or "nirvanic", impure or

-white prism of "rigpa".
+emanated by the white prism of "rigpa".
 To directly experience unbounded

 presence".